Brendan Donovan Player Props: Cardinals vs. Royals

 Brendan Donovan At The Plate

-- Donovan has four doubles, five home runs and 21 walks while hitting .252.
+- Donovan is batting .247 with four doubles, five home runs and 21 walks.

-- In 56.3% of his 48 games this season, Donovan has picked up at least one hit.
-He's also had 10 multi-hit games.

-- Donovan has an RBI in nine of 48 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 18.4% of his games this season, Donovan has had at least one RBI.
+He's picked up more than one in 6.1% and driven in three or more of his team's runs in one contest.

-- He has scored in 18 of 48 games this year, and more than once 5 times.
+- He has scored a run in 18 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.